 Types of In-ground pools

-In-ground pools come with a variety of options in terms of the material from which they are made.
-Most popular in-ground pool materials are concrete, vinyl, and fiberglass.
+In-ground pools come with a variety of options in terms of the materials from which they are made.
+Most popular in-ground pool materials are concrete, vinyl, and fibreglass.
 The building and installation cost, as well as the maintenance cost for each of these materials, differ.

 For those looking to save a few thousand dollars, DIY pool installation is a viable option but at the cost of added efforts and a chance of messing up the installation.
-Some swimming pool building companies offer DIY kits which are claimed to be easy to install and set up, but considering the amount of investment it is advisable to leave the installation and setting up of the pool.
+Some swimming pool building companies offer DIY kits, which are claimed to be easy to install and set up.
+However, considering the significant amount of investment it requires, it is advisable to hire professional pool builders for the installation and setting up of the pool.

-Additional Costs of building a pool
+Additional Costs of Building a Pool